private-octopus/dname3d/README.md

 We would not want a script on "special-projects.myspotify.com" to read data from "julie-s-flower-shop.myspotify.com", but the only way to achieve that is to declare "myspotify.com" as a public suffix, and add it to the list.
 Turns out that there are quite a few domains like "myspotify.com", and adding all of them is feeding a burst of growth in the list.
+This analysis is performed by the script `pslhistory.py`, found in the `stats` folder.

-The analysis is performed by the script `sublist.py`, found in the `stats` folder.
+The next step is to analyse names found in *name lists*, such as those produced by the option `-E` of `ithitools`.
+The script `namecheck.py` will merge the data from multiple name lists and tabulate common prefixes up to the specified length.